| BIO 554/754 Ornithology Nervous System: Brain and Special Senses II |

 American Woodcock

-area is the combination of the frontal and lateral visual fields.
-Visual fields of birds have been categorized
+Visual fields of birds have been categorized as:

-From: Fernandez-Juricic et al. (2004) |
+Fernandez-Juricic et al. (2004)

 From: Avian vision, navigation, and orientation by R. Beason